 – Self-sufficient investors

-Once your account is funded, it’s finally time to grab your slice of Berkshire Hathaway.
+Once your account is funded, it’s time to grab your slice of Berkshire Hathaway.
 Many brokers will provide two distinct means of purchase: limit orders and market orders.
-If you’re satisfied with the current price of Berkshire’s stock, you can place a market order for the number of shares you want.
+If you think the current price of Berkshire’s stock is right, you can place a market order for the number of shares you want.
 A limit order, on the other hand, allows you to set a specific price that Berkshire shares must reach before your account triggers a purchase.

-Although costlier than a brokerage, financial advisors are a great investment alternative for newbie investors or individuals who don’t have time to take care of an account personally.
-An advisor could potentially take things a step further than simply helping you buy equity in Berkshire Hathaway.
-These professionals can often integrate your personal financial needs into an investment portfolio.
+Although costlier than an online brokerage account, a financial advisor is a great investment alternative for newbie investors or individuals who don’t have time to manage an account personally.
+More than advising you on when or whether to buy Berkshire Hathaway stock, an advisor can help you build an investment portfolio that aligns with your risk tolerance and goals.
 Investors often overlook this holistic approach, but the rewards for working with an experienced professional can be substantial.

 Overview of Berkshire Hathaway